 GMT +7 hours

-- A popular landmark is Khao Phing Kan and Koh Tapu, locally known as ‘James Bond Island’ and famed as the location of Scaramanga’s lair in ‘The Man with the Golden Gun, and the paradisaical Maya Bay (closed June-September) from The Beach
+- Visiting iconic filming spots including Khao Phing Kan and Koh Tapu, known as ‘James Bond Island’ as Scaramanga’s lair in The Man with the Golden Gun, and the paradisaical Maya Bay (closed June-September) from The Beach

 Phuket holiday highlights

 Imagine a dramatic landscape of gravity-defying karsts rising out of the water, where long-tail boats sail between golden beaches bathed in sunshine.
 Although Patong – the neon-coloured epicentre of Phuket’s party scene – may occasionally overshadow Phuket’s beautiful scenery, the island is large enough to hide quieter spots for relaxation too.
 Its beaches – draped in golden sand and lapped by the marine-rich Andaman Sea – are definite postcard material.
 If you’d prefer a more leisurely kind of play, you can nestle away in Kata, where there’s a friendly vibe and lazy days dipping in and out of an infinity pool is the norm.
 Then as night approaches, catch one of Phuket’s famous sunsets as the sky is painted dusky pink, yellow and amber.